About Law for NonProfits

 Law For Nonprofits is an initiative of the Pacific Legal Education and Outreach Society (PLEO).
 Law For Nonprofits was founded to enable British Columbia's nonprofit sector to access better legal information, education and advice.
 Law For Nonprofits and its programs have received generous funding from Vancity Community Foundation, and the City of Vancouver.

-Martha is the Project Lead of the LFNP and the Legal Director of the Artists' Legal Outreach Society.
-She has been a lawyer for nearly 20 years.
+Martha is the Project Lead of the Law for Non Profits and the Legal Director of the Pacific Legal Outreach Society.
+She has been a lawyer for over 20 years.
 Her Vancouver-based law practice specializes in the legal needs of non-profits, charities and digital creatives.
+She advises on charity law, incorporation, governance, privacy, employment, labour, health & safety and human rights.
 She spent 10 years as labour employment and human rights lawyer/mediator with the BC and Ontario governments.
-She has appeared before administrative tribunals, provincial and BC Supreme Court.
-She advises on charity law, incorporation, governance, privacy, employment, labour, health & safety and human rights.
-Her advice is practical and strategic, tailored to the needs of her clients.
+A recognized expert on the BC Societies Act, she has co-chaired the provincial Continuing Legal Education of BC Charities and Non Profit Law since 2014. (martharans.ca).

 Rob is a leading cultural manager with twenty years’ experience garnered in organizations across Canada, including several years as the executive director of the BC Alliance for Arts and Culture.
 He is currently the executive director of the Kay Meek Centre in West Vancouver.
 His education includes a Bachelor’s degree in music from the University of Western Ontario, an MBA from Queen’s University, and specialized training in arts marketing, development, and strategic planning through the Centre for Cultural Management and the Banff Centre.